aws-samples/aws-modernization-with-docker/content/80_End_to_End_CICD_Pipeline/81_GH_To_CodePipeline.md

 🚀 **Step 1:** Create a GitHub CodeStar Connection via AWS CLI and save ARN to variable
 🔗 **Step 2:** Authorize the connection manually in AWS Console, selecting only the "Rent-A-Room" repository
 🔍 **Step 3:** Automatically retrieve your GitHub username using GitHub CLI
+📄 **Step 4:** Create and push Dockerfile and configuration files to your GitHub repository
-📦 **Step 4:** Deploy CloudFormation with your GitHub information and connection ARN
+📦 **Step 5:** Deploy CloudFormation with your GitHub information and connection ARN

 This approach ensures secure authentication between AWS CodePipeline and GitHub without storing OAuth tokens manually, following AWS security best practices.

-In the next section, we'll configure the Docker Build Cloud integration with CodePipeline to automate our container builds.
+In the next section, we'll understand how our CI/CD pipeline is configured to integrate Docker Build Cloud, Docker Scout, and Amazon ECS deployment.